iftikharsafi7/vPDU_analysis/README.md

 2. Reconstruction of root files from the mid.lz4 files.
 It will create a root file as an output.
 Use the below command python3.12 -m vPDUreco -i input_file_directory -c napoli.ini -o reconstructed_root_file
-3. Passport analysis is used to calculate the signal-to-noise ratio, Dark count rate, Direct crosstalk, 1 PE amplitude. python3.12 -m vPDUFingerAnalysis.py  -I input_file_directory -P False -B 69 -T c -C q The arguments are:\
+3. Passport analysis is used to calculate the signal-to-noise ratio, Dark count rate, Direct crosstalk, 1 PE amplitude. python3.12 -m vPDUFingerAnalysis.py  -I input_file_directory -P False -B 69 -T c -C q / The arguments are:/

     parser.add_argument("-I","--InputReco",help ="Directory/to/data/for/spe")
     parser.add_argument("-P","--plot",help = "Plot = True or False")